fsilva-coolblue/wiki-git-github/git_branching.md

 This creates a new commit (git asks you to write a message for it) for the merge, resulting in:
 ![Branching how to - Complex merge result](img/branching/merge-result.png)

+Here are some conflicting changes.

+These lines will be conflicted because they were inserted in the same place as others were, but in a different branch.

+This serves to illustrate an external merge.